WEINSTADT ARTISTS MANAGEMENT

 In addition to conducting, Peter Phillips is well-known as a writer.
-For 31 years he has contributed a regular music column (as well as one, more briefly, on cricket) to The Spectator.
+For 33 years he contributed a regular music column (as well as one, more briefly, on cricket) to The Spectator.
 In 1995 he became the owner and Publisher of The Musical Times, the oldest continuously published music journal in the world.
-His first book, English Sacred Music 1549–1649, was published by Gimell in 1991, while his second, What We Really Do, an unblinking account of what touring is like, alongside insights about the make-up and performance of polyphony, was published in 2003 and again in 2013.
+His first book, English Sacred Music 1549-1649, was published by Gimell in 1991, while his second, What We Really Do, appeared in 2013.
+During 2018 BBC Radio 3 broadcast his view of Renaissance polyphony, in a series of six hour-long programmes.

-Peter has recently been appointed a Reed Rubin Director of Music and Bodley Fellow at Merton College, Oxford, where the new choral foundation he helped to establish began singing services in October 2008.
-They gave their first live broadcast on BBC Radio Three’s Choral Evensong in October 2011.
-In 2005 Peter Phillips was made a Chevalier de l’Ordre des Arts et des Lettres by the French Minister of Culture, a decoration intended to honour individuals who have contributed to the understanding of French culture in the world.
+In 2005 Peter Phillips was made a Chevalier de l'Ordre des Arts et des Lettres by the French Minister of Culture, a decoration intended to honour individuals who have contributed to the understanding of French culture in the world.
+In 2008 Peter began an association with Merton College, Oxford, where he helped to found the chapel choir, and where he is a Bodley Fellow.